-PFRS members are required to contribute 10% of their annual covered salary for the years ended June 30, 2021 and 2020.
+PFRS members are required to contribute 10% of their annual covered salary for the year ended June 30, 2022.
 The College contribution is based upon annual actuarially determined percentages of total compensation of all active members.
 The College's annual contribution approximates the actuarially determined pension cost for the year and is included in the accompanying financial statements.
-During fiscal years ended June 30, 2021 and 2020, the College's contribution to PFRS was \$356,215 and \$342,878, respectively.
+During fiscal year ended June 30, 2022, the College's contribution to PFRS was \$363,182.
 The contribution requirements of the plan members and the College are established and may be amended by the State of New Jersey.